Marceillo/kayak-blog-pp4/README.md

 ## Overview

-I love water sports, and kayaking is one of the best ways to immerse yourself in nature and escape from daily life.
-That's why I decided to create a kayaking blog, where fellow paddlers and I can share our experiences on the water.
-Check out our latest adventures and stories [live link](https://kayak-blog-pp4-1054055911f7.herokuapp.com/my-posts/)
+I love water sports, and kayaking is one of the best ways for me to be in nature and escape from daily life.
+That's why I decided to create a kayaking blog, where my fellow paddlers and I can share our experiences on the water.
+Please feel free to see the [live link](https://kayak-blog-pp4-1054055911f7.herokuapp.com/my-posts/)

 ## Project Goal:

-The goal is to build a community around kayaking, where we can share knowledge and insights to enhance everyone's experience of the sport.
+The goal is to build a community around kayaking, where we can share knowledge and insights to enhance everyone's experience and safty in the sport.

 **Project Objectives:**